atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 ```
 ![image](https://user-images.githubusercontent.com/104981673/199954661-875ec325-ba4a-4037-8ed8-b736cbed6334.png)

-The graph shows that users do sedentary activities the most.
+The graph shows that users do sedentary activities the most on daily basis followed by light activities.

 ## Data Analysis and Visualization

 ### Merging datasets
-Merging datasets needed to observe correlation between two variables.
+For a deeper understanding of user habits, multiple data sets will be combined because they have multiple fields in common (primary key).
+It can also be used to observe correlation between two variables.

 ## 1. Daily activity and daily sleep record including 24 unique user ids.
+As in the previous exploration results, the number of users who entered sleep activity data was 24 users.
+After that, the next step is data cleaning and a brief check of the datasets after they are combined.
 ```{r}
 daily_activity_sleep <- left_join(daily_activity, daily_sleep, by=c("id", "date")) %>% drop_na()